StrangerXDD/insert_sql/README.md

 ```
 python insert.py -f example.txt -c 2 3
 ```
-The first table has 2 column, second table has 3
+The first table has 2 columns, the second table has 3

-The sql it generate will be:
+The query.sql it generates will be:
 ```
 INSERT INTO table_name1 (`column1`, `column2`)
 VALUES ('row1_column1_data', 'row1_column2_data'),